 C0=0∞C0k=1KfdkNxdxNdx2N…dxKN.

 Without loss of generality, assume M = (K+1)N. Then, the network capacity turns into

 CNET=MC0 .

-We can see that the individual capacity and the network are dependent on density of WSDs and the number of available channels for Dynamic Frequency Selection (DFS).
+We can see that the individual capacity and the network are dependent on density of GCOs and the number of available channels for Dynamic Frequency Selection.

 7.2.2.x.3 Algorithm description

-The flowchar is shown in Figure YY.
+The flowchart is shown in Figure YY.
 The processes are as follows.

-P#1 P#1 is the procedure operated at the CDIS where the CDIS obtains the receiver information of the WSO through the WSO registration procedure as specified in 5.2.3.1 WSO registration procedure.
+P#1 P#1 is the procedure operated at the CDIS where the CDIS obtains the receiver information of the GCO through the GCO registration procedure as specified in 5.2.3.1 GCO registration procedure.

 P#2 In this stage the CM obtains the information on the number of GCOs that will potentially operate in the same region and using the same channels by checking GCOs’ available frequencies over operationRange.
-The information can be obtained through the WSO Registration Procedure in 5.2.2.1.
-When there are multiple CMs, the information can be obtained through the Obtaining Operator Frequency Information procedure in 5.2.18 and Obtaining Operating Frequency Information procedure over Coordination Enabler in 5.2.19.
+The information can be obtained through the GCO Registration Procedure in 5.2.2.1.
+When there are multiple CMs, the information can be obtained through the Obtaining Operating Frequency Information procedure in 5.2.18 and Obtaining Operating Frequency Information procedure over Coordination Enabler in 5.2.19.

-P#3 In the process, the CM use the statistical model and described in the previous subclause to determine the individual and network capacity for different number of GCOs.
-Given the desired QoS, the CM can decide a limit on the number of GCOs that can operate simultaneously in the same channel at any location withn the region.
+P#3 In the process, the CM use the statistical model as described in the previous subclause to determine the individual and network capacity for different number of GCOs.
+Given the desired QoS, the CM can decide a limit on the number of GCOs that can operate simultaneously in the same channel at any location within the region.

-P#4 In P#4 CM use the 5.2.10.1 WSO Reconfigure procedure to send the limit on the number to the GCOs.
+P#4 In P#4 CM use the 5.2.10.1 GCO Reconfiguration procedure to send the limit on the number to the GCOs.
 When there are multiple CMs, the information on the number limit can be sent with parameter coChGCOLimit using 5.2.10.2 Sending reconfiguration request from CM to another CM.

-Figure YY Flowchart of the coexistence management by controlling the number of cochannel GCOs
+Figure YY Flowchart of the coexistence management by controlling the number of co-channel GCOs